5 ways a CMS can improve the efficiency of your daily tasks

 2. Faceted search and navigation

-Being able to navigate your always growing content repository is of utmost importance, or else you will drown in content or be hard-pressed when you’re attempting to retrieve something you know you stored somewhere in the system ages ago.
+Being able to navigate your ever-growing content repository is of utmost importance, or else you will drown in content or be hard-pressed when you’re attempting to retrieve something you know you stored somewhere in the system ages ago.
 This is where faceted search and navigation come into the picture.

 “Faceted” simply means “different sides/views.”
 In this approach, you can see your content through different “lenses,” so to speak.
 Search your content with text, filter it by different parameters, sort it, easily see version history, publish parent or select child contents—you name it.